hcazzz/hcazzz.github.io/essays/Design_Patterns.md

   - Design Patterns
 ---

-In the realm of Software Engineering, there are many intricacies going on behind the scenes.
-Many of which, to the untrained eye may not be noticeable.
-One of these things are design patterns.
-While one may not know of specific design patterns, it's possible you may be using them without realizing.

-Imagine this, you just got hired at a large company as a developer, and you take your first look at the codebase.
-It’s probable you have never seen something so complex or large.
-It’s also probable that this behemoth of a codebase can be broken down into much smaller parts.
-If that company utilizes design patterns, you’ll notice that the scary monster, the codebase is much simper than you thought.
-Now theres many different types of patterns used in software engineering,

 Software Engineering can be quite daunting at first glance, and on top of this, one might stumble upon design patterns which can definitely add onto the complexity.
 There's so much going on behind the scenes that it's easy to get distracted from little things.
 To make matters worse, googling different programming lingo might add onto the confusion.
 Especially when you get more buzzwords such as:
 <li>Singleton</li>
 <li>Facades</li>